 5.8.
 Once registered, the film cannot be withdrawn from the festival.
 Once the films have been selected, the directors must be ready to provide additional information and the film in the following screening formats: MP4 or MPEG, depending on the requirements established by the technical department coordinator.

 5.9.
 The directors of the selected films will be able to take part in the festival.
-ART200 will cover part of the traveling costs/accommodations in Bucharest, if the participants are not based in the city.
+ART200 will cover part of the traveling costs/accommodations in Bucharest for Romanian and Moldovan directors, if the participants are not based in the city.
 The percentage covered will be established after the final list of directors has been established.
+For directors outside of Moldova in Romania, the festival will not be able to cover travel or accommodation costs.

 5.10.
 ART200 can use snippets from the films (maximum 2 minutes and maximum 30% of the submitted movie) for promotion purposes.
 The information sent is for the catalog and for our site/blog.